MatteoGauthier/tiles-provider/README.md

 The advantage of this library is that you only needs coordinates and zoom level to get the image.
 `tiles-provider` return only the url to get data by default.

+## Features

+- 🗺️ Support multiple layer styles (for the moment 4)
+- ⚡ Support CDN with subdomains (used for balancing loads)
+- 💰 Support sources that needs a key (like Mapbox)

 ## Sources

 Multiple sources are available: